 If you want DocuSign to remind your recipients to sign an envelope you sent them, turn on the option.

-- The first value relates to the amount of days you want DocuSign to wait before sending the first reminder out.
+- The First value relates to the number of days you want DocuSign to wait before sending the first reminder out.

-- The second value is related to the amount of days you want DocuSign to wait between each reminder.
+- The Second value is related to the number of days you want DocuSign to wait for each reminder.

-- If you select 1, DocuSign remind your recipients every second day.
+- If you Select 1, DocuSign reminds your recipients every second day.

 - If you’re tempted to update the Envelope expiration settings, be careful.
 Once an envelope has expired, you’ll need to resend it, which will cost you a new envelope.